Article

 Records from 1998 indicated that the workshops, office buildings, and some hard standing remained, together with one slipway.

-A site visit during 2008 found only one building, probably a boiler house, remaining on the site, together with the slipway and some small ground detail.
+A site visit was carried out during 2008, but found only one building, possibly a former boiler house, remaining on the site.
+The only other obvious remains were the slipway, and some small ground detail.

 Photographs